 Apart from Squarespace, Wix stands out as one of the most user-friendly website builders available.
 A drag-and-drop website builder, hosting choices, an app market, website themes, and eCommerce capabilities are all available through the service.

 If you’re just getting started and don’t know much about coding, Wix is a wonderful choice.
 Finally, if you’re serious about starting an online business, I think it’s a good idea to master the WordPress platform.
-Otherwise, put up a Shopify site if you’re doing eCommerce.
+Otherwise, put up a Shopify site with a Debutify theme if you’re doing eCommerce.

 If your website is intended to serve as an extension of your current business, where clients can learn more about you, Wix is a match.
 Building your own website ranges from $10 to $25 each month.